Aiden-Peace300/Aiden-Peace300/README.md

 * Led a team of four developers at a financial management startup, ensuring the successful execution of web development projects over a year.
 * Organized and facilitated regular team meetings, aligning goals and tasks to meet the typical two-week sprint timelines.
-* Architecting scalable and efficient solutions using cutting-edge technologies such as React.js, Node.js, and PostgreSQL.
+* Architecting scalable and efficient solutions using cutting-edge technologies such as Vue, React.js, Node.js, and PostgreSQL.
 * Provided one-on-one support and guidance to team members, conducting multiple check-ins weekly to address challenges and maintain project momentum.
 * Successfully delivering key features, including a budgeting application that enables users to track and categorize expenses seamlessly.
 * Actively contributed to sprints by completing tickets, debugging complex issues, and ensuring all deliverables were on schedule.